Which Statement About Childhood Obesity Is False?

 This statement is accurate.
 When someone carries more physical weight than what is generally advised for their age and height range, they’re at a much higher risk for serious long-term conditions—many of which were once thought to only affect adults.

-Another serious issue is elevated blood pressure.
-When extra pounds are present, the heart must work harder to circulate blood efficiently.
-This increased workload places more strain on the arteries and heart muscle, raising the risk of cardiovascular complications over time.
+Another serious concern involves elevated blood pressure.
+Excess weight makes heart work harder to maintain circulation, putting extra strain on arteries and heart muscle and increasing risk of cardiovascular problems over time.

 Problems related to heart function that may show up later in life